LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 Closely is a sales intelligence platform that works primarily with LinkedIn automation (it has plans on integrating multi-channel functionality in the future, though).

-At the moment, Closely fully covers the whole LinkedIn leadgen process and allows you to find loopholes in set rules to overcome connection limits and be able to connect with more people.
+At the moment, Closely fully covers the whole LinkedIn leadgen process and allows you to find loopholes in established LinkedIn rules to overcome connection limits and be able to connect with more people per week.

 Closely is a very smart and intelligent tool that is mostly praised among efficient sales teams.

 It’s also very intuitive and, ergo, quite helpful.
 It serves perfectly for both beginners and an experienced eye.
-Its built-in templates are amazing if you’re only embarking on the writing path.
+Its built-in templates are amazing and quite useful if you’re only embarking on the writing path.

 For the campaign creation, Closely allows you to fill in variables with information about your prospect so the message sounds more personalized.